-Description: AP Computer Science Principles adapts the curriculum of Harvard University's Introduction to Computer Science (CS50) for high-school students.
+Description: This course adapts the curriculum of Harvard University's Introduction to Computer Science (CS50) to meet the curricular expectations of AP Computer Science Principles.
 CS50 is an introduction to the intellectual enterprises of computer science and the art of programming.
-This course-CS50 AP-teaches students how to think algorithmically and solve problems efficiently.
-Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
-Languages include C, Python, and JavaScript plus SQL, CSS, and HTML.
-Problem sets are inspired by real-world domains of cryptography, finance, forensics, and gaming.
+This course teaches students how to think algorithmically and solve problems efficiently.
+Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, and software engineering.
+Languages include C, Python, and SQL plus students' choice of: HTML, CSS, and JavaScript (for web development); Java or Swift (for mobile app development); or Lua (for game development).
 CS50 AP is designed for all students with or without prior programming experience.
 By the end of the course, students are prepared for success on the AP Exam.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.